THREE- AND FOUR-BAY HOPPERS

 BALTIMORE & OHIO- Roco 28865 is numbered for a small series of hoppers that appeared in the fifties.
 Except for a slight increase in capacity, the dimensions are identical to earlier W-1 hoppers, though they could also be leased cars from another railroad.

-CHESAPEAKE & OHIO- Roco 28863 is numbered for a series forty-foot ten-panel USRA hoppers, a model not yet available in N-scale.
+CHESAPEAKE & OHIO- Roco 28863 is numbered for a series of forty-foot eight-panel USRA hoppers, a model not yet available in N-scale.

-CLINCHFIELD- Both the AHM and Roco models are numbered for a series of 17-panel PS-3 hoppers, which is available from Atlas.
-However, they would better represent a series of eleven-panel cars.
+CLINCHFIELD- Both the AHM and Roco models are numbered for a series of 15-panel PS-3 hoppers, which is available from Atlas.
+However, they would better represent a series of nine-panel cars.
 Both series had peaked ends.

-KANSAS, OKLAHOMA & GULF- I haven’t been able to find a photo for confirmation, but the dimensions in the register are close to other eleven-panel ribbed hoppers.
+KANSAS, OKLAHOMA & GULF- I haven’t been able to find a photo for confirmation, but the dimensions in the register are close to other nine-panel ribbed hoppers.

 ROBERVAL & SAQUENAY- I can’t find a photo, but the dimensions of these aluminum bodied cars suggest they had offset sides.